MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

 caps.latest.revision: 3
 author: Brendunsms.author: brendunsmanager: angrobe
 ---
-# Command-line options for Setup for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# Command-line options for Setup in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

- Use the following information to configure scripts or install System Center Configuration Manager from a command line.
+ Use the following information to configure scripts or to install System Center Configuration Manager from a command line.

 ##  <a name="bkmk_setup"></a> Command-line options for Setup
  **/DEINSTALL**